AmirPasalic/postgres-performance-test/Docs/CLI.md

 The ppt_start_db script will start the docker container which hosts the CarReservationsDb which was created with the ppt_initialize command.

-More info's on this command can be found in the help page of the start_db.sh.
+More info's on this command can be found in the help page of the ppt_start_db.

 Example: `ppt_start_db --help or ppt_start_db -h`

 #### Stop Db

-The ppt_stop_db.sh script will stop the docker container which hosts the CarReservationsDb which was created with the ppt_initialize.sh command.
-In order to start it again you can use the ppt_start_db.sh script.
+The ppt_stop_db.sh script will stop the docker container which hosts the CarReservationsDb which was created with the ppt_initialize command.
+In order to start it again you can use the ppt_start_db command.

-More info's on this command can be found in the help page of the ppt_stop_db.sh
+More info's on this command can be found in the help page of the ppt_stop_db

 Example: `ppt_stop_db --help or ppt_stop_db -h`